 - Gucci Pour Homme 2

 - Gucci Rush for Men

 - Yves Saint Laurent Rive Gauche Pour Homme

 Tom Ford departed Yves Saint Laurent in 2004 to start his own brand named Tom Ford SA in 2005 as a venture between Ford and his business partner Domenico De Sole with the launch of a cosmetics line.

 During the same year, Ford announced his partnership with Marcolin Group to produce and distribute optical frames and sunglasses.

 The first Tom Ford flagship boutique opened at 845 Madison Avenue in New York City in 2007.
 In September 2010, Ford debuted his label’s women’s ready-to-wear collection with celebrities such as Beyoncé, Julianne Moore, and Lauren Hutton attending the event.

 Tom Ford Black Orchid was the first perfume launched under the Tom For Beauty umbrella in 2006.
-An opulent mix of truffles, orchid, patchouli, and dark chocolate.
+An opulent mix of truffles, orchids, patchouli, and dark chocolate.

-In 2007, the Private Blend collection of perfumes were introduced by Tom Ford, a line focusing on the niche side of perfumery.
+In 2007, the Private Blend collection of perfumes was introduced by Tom Ford, a line focusing on the niche side of perfumery.
 More daring and more complex at a higher price point.